kyookuhmbuh/kyookuhmbuh.github.io/_posts/2024-06-26-yet-another-ugly-way-to-implement-cpos.md

 6. The ability to easily verify that a type implements an interface.

 The method I suggested (as a slight improvement on class template specialization way) **probably doesn't meet these criteria either**.
-Does the proposal [P2547R1: Language support for customisable functions](https://wg21.link/p2547r1) meet these criteria?
+Does the proposal [P2547R1](https://wg21.link/p2547r1) (Language support for customisable functions) meet these criteria?
 How do you see the future mechanism for creating customization points built into the language?
 Share what approaches you use to create customization points.